noflcl/dashdroid/README.md

 - `nix run .#dashdroid` to build and run dashdroid with MicroVM

 There are more ways of using the project with Nix / NixOS.
 View the documentation [here](docs/nixos.md) for more examples.

+## ToDo
+  - [ ] GPU monitoring
+    - Different depending on device (create general GPU test for correct command)
+  - [ ] SSH isn't flushed out, would like to enable it from the dashboard